Charles Carpenter (pilot)

 Lt.
 Col. Charles "Bazooka Charlie" Carpenter (August 29, 1912 – March 22, 1966) was a United States Army officer and army observation pilot who served in World War II.
-He is best remembered for destroying several enemy armored vehicles in his bazooka-equipped L-4 Grasshopper light observation aircraft.
+He is most known for destroying several enemy armored vehicles in his bazooka-equipped L-4 Grasshopper light observation aircraft.

-Early life and career
+Early life

-Carpenter was born and raised in the town of Edgington, Illinois.
-He graduated from Centre College in Danville, Kentucky.
+Carpenter was born in rural Illinois, one of six siblings: three boys and three girls.
+The family farm was lost during the Depression and Carpenter grew up in Reynolds, near the town of Edgington, Illinois.
+He was educated - on scholarships - at the Roosevelt Military Academy (RMA), in Aledo, Illinois and at Centre College, in Danville, Kentucky.

 World War II service

 Upon arriving in France in 1944, Carpenter was assigned an L-4 Grasshopper for artillery spotter role and reconnaissance missions.
 Assuming a 150 lb pilot and no radio aboard, the L-4H had a remaining cargo or passenger weight capacity of approximately 232 lb.
 The additional weight of radio and radio operator often exceeded this limit.

 Inspired by other L-4 pilots who had installed bazookas as anti-tank armament on their planes, Carpenter added bazooka launchers to his plane as well.

 Within a few weeks, on September 20, 1944, during the Battle of Arracourt, Carpenter was credited with knocking out a German armored car and four tanks.
 Carpenter's plane, bearing USAAF serial number 43-30426, was known as Rosie the Rocketer (a play on Rosie the Riveter), and his exploits were soon featured in numerous press accounts, including Stars and Stripes, the Associated Press, Popular Science, the New York Sun, and Liberty magazine.
 Carpenter once told a reporter that his idea of fighting a war was to "attack, attack and then attack again."

 After destroying his fifth enemy tank, Carpenter told a Stars and Stripes correspondent that the "word must be getting around to watch out for Cubs with bazookas on them.
 Every time I show up now they shoot with everything they have.
 They never used to bother Cubs.
 Bazookas must be bothering them a bit."

 By war's end, Major Carpenter had destroyed or disabled several German armored cars and tanks (he was officially credited with six tanks destroyed).